 You can talk to your child’s school about all the options before making a decision.

 Holding kids back a grade — also known as “retention” — isn’t common.
 But if the school is considering having your child repeat a year (or if you are), there are some important basics to know about it.

-Your child has missed a lot of school due to serious illness.
+A child has missed a lot of school due to serious illness.

-Your child doesn’t reach the performance level expected for moving to the next grade.
+A child doesn’t reach the performance level expected for moving to the next grade.

 that say kids have to stay back if they can’t read at a certain level this year.
 However, some of these states may make exceptions.
-You can ask your child’s school how your state’s law handles third-grade retention when a child has a known learning difference.
+The school can tell you how your state’s law handles third-grade retention when a child has a known learning difference.

-Current Thinking on Retention
+Current thinking on retention

 Recent research shows that, for the most part, holding kids back a grade isn’t the best practice.
 The National Association of School Psychologists (NASP) reports that some kids do better in school the first year or two after being held back.
 But it also says that this effect doesn’t last.

 NASP also points out that kids with learning and thinking differences may not do better at all unless there are new, specific interventions in place.
 When kids are held back because they’re struggling to learn, more of the same kind of teaching doesn’t help.
 Moving up a grade with new learning supports in place may be a better solution.

 Parents play an important role in their child’s education.
 They have the right to be involved in the decision-making process.